-- Alcatel-Lucent does not provide rack-mount screws.
-Use the screws supplied by the rack vendor. - To prevent a rack from becoming top heavy, it is recommended that you install heavier equipment at the bottom of the rack, whenever possible. - If you are installing the switch on a relay rack, be sure to install and secure the rack per the rack manufacturer's specifications. - Review page 3-1 for important chassis airflow and access recommendations before installing.
+- It is recommended that two people install the switch assembly on the rack-one person to hold the chassis and position it on the rack, and a second person to secure the chassis to the rack using attachment screws.
+(Please note that Alcatel-Lucent does not provide rack-mount screws.
+Use the screws supplied by the rack vendor.) - To prevent a rack from becoming top heavy, it is recommended that you install heavier equipment at the bottom of the rack, whenever possible. - Review page 3-3 for recommended chassis clearances before installing. - If you are installing the switch on a relay rack, be sure to install and secure the rack per the rack manufacturer's specifications.

-Rack Mounting Steps
+Rack-Mounting Installation